Co-Op Tree Planting Program

 Step 3: Registration Form

 We need to have your form in order to plant !
-Return the Co-Op Program Registration Form to Portland Forestry prior to June 4th to 212 Canco Road, Portland ME 04103, email to email@example.com.
+Return the Co-Op Program Registration Form or Peaks Island Co-Op Form to Portland Forestry prior to June 4th to 212 Canco Road, Portland ME 04103, email to email@example.com.

 - Trees can be planted within the street "right of way" in tree-wells, esplanades or setback on front or side lawn areas of your property, in view of the public, between the home and the street.
 Setback tree planting should be close to the street as possible while avoiding overhead utility lines